enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 # Acknowledgments
 {:numbered="false"}

-The authors would like to thank Kaan Onarlioglu, Rich Salz, Ben Kaduk, Uttaran Dutta, and others who have contributed to this proposal.
+The authors would like to thank Kaan Onarlioglu, Rich Salz, Benjamin Kaduk, Uttaran Dutta, and others who have contributed to this proposal.